ALPON Cloud

 • Can be updated to any selected bundle version, not only the latest one.

-• Useful for staged rollouts and pre-release validation across an AI on edge deployment.
+• Useful for staged rollouts and pre-release validation across an edge AI deployment.

 OTA updates run in the background and may take several minutes depending on bundle size and connection quality.
 Closing the browser tab does not cancel the update; status resumes streaming when the page is reopened.

 ALPON Cloud manages cellular connectivity for every device through the Network tab.
-ALPON supports three SIM types and dynamic interface priority, providing resilient connectivity for AI gateway deployments.
+Both ALPON X5 AI and ALPON X4 support three SIM types and dynamic interface priority, providing resilient connectivity for industrial edge AI deployments.

 Supported SIM types